hsandid/SmartIrrigationSystem/docs/pages/Back-End-Server/API-Calls.md

 ## GET ```/fields```

-  - **Description: Returns all fields registered by a specific user
+  - **Description**: Returns all fields registered by a specific user

   - **Required Header :** ``` auth_token ```